Gogoku7/LivestreamProductionManager/README.md

 - Enable "Local file" and click "Browse"
 - Select a file, like "/LivestreamProductionManager/FightingGames/SuperSmashBros/Ultimate/Singles/gameOverlay.html"
 - Set the resolution and framerate (1920 x 1080 at 60 frames per second recommended)
-- Enable both "Shutdown source when not visible" and "Refresh browser when scene becomes active checkbox"
+- Enable both "Shutdown source when not visible" and "Refresh browser when scene becomes active" checkbox

 # Deploying (IIS)